zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-amazon.md

 The beginning of this is the middle good and the late good defined communities.
 Four Sitematores Brahmecharia Four Sitematores
-Four Negative Pneyachendiyans Penshaha Powers Sapthabocentrayangayan Aryan I will tell the octagonal road Nirvana Gamini Reaction, Nirvana.
+Four Negative Pneyachendiyans Penshaha Powers Sapthabocentrayangayan Aryan I will tell the octagonal road Nibbana Gamini Reaction, Nibbana.
 I will make a devotion.
 I will divide.
 I will do the same.

 [APZ 22.2] (#apz22 .2) {#apz22 .2 .ref .apz} "The Trusts' Metthagu